Tech-Jewel/My-90-Days-Of-Code/Day 6-10/README.md

 ## Let, var and const keywords

 We can declare variables with JavaScript using the "**let**" , "**var**"  or "**const**" keywords.

-We use the "let" keyoword to declare values that can be changed later.
+- We use the "let" keyoword to declare values that can be changed later.
-We can reassign or mutate variables(change its values).
+- We can reassign or mutate variables(change its values).
-Do NOT use "var" keywords to declare variables for now.
+- Do NOT use "var" keywords to declare variables for now.
+- const variables are variables with permanent values.
+It cannot be re-declared or re-assigned.
 Examples:
 `let name = "Jewel";`
 `var age = 20;`